-An unforgettable loop, a grand journey to remember, this comprehensive tour celebrates the unique regions of the United Kingdom, from Inverness in Scotland to London, England.
+An unforgettable loop, a grand journey to remember, this comprehensive tour celebrates the unique regions of the United Kingdom, from Edinburgh in Scotland to London, England.

 - Rail travel on local UK rail networks